cbuntain/collabortweet/README.md

 ### Assigning User Tasks

-To assign tasks to individual users, and restrict their ability to see certain tasks
+Assign tasks to individual users, and restrict their ability to see certain tasks.

-run the bin/assignTask.py file with the following arguments:
+Run the bin/assignTask.py file with the following arguments:

 	--database ../DATABASE/PATH
 	--user SCREENNAME